 - Interpersonal communication, public speaking and/or customer service experience with an emphasis on partnership and stakeholder engagement.

 - Experience writing reports and creating and coordinating presentations using various software programs such as PowerPoint, Illustrator, InDesign, Photoshop, Premiere Pro, and AdobeConnect, etc

-Location: Hoosier National Forest (Bedford, IN)
+Location: Hoosier National Forest (Bedford, IN or Tell City, IN)